dimigourz/verify-repair-lm/README.md

 ## Pilot evidence

-A pilot benchmark was run with:
+A pilot benchmark was run with the following setup:

 | Setting | Value |
 |---|---:|